Dr. Alexander U. Bertland

 Ph.D., Emory University (1996), M.A., Emory University (1993), B.A., University of Scranton (1989)

-Dr. Bertland is a member of the American Philosophical Association and American Catholic Philosophical Association.
-He is also helping to organize the Vincentian Business Ethics conference series and is currently the adviser for Niagara University's chapter of Phi Sigma Tau, the Philosophy Honor Society.
+Dr. Bertland is active in the newly formed Society of Italian Philosophy.
+He is also a member of the American Philosophical Association and the American Catholic Philosophical Association.
+He is heavily involved with recruiting and retention efforts at Niagara University.
+He is also advisor to the department's chapter of Phi Sigma Tau.